 Trigeminal neuralgia, also called tic douloureux, is a common and treatable facial pain syndrome.
 The trigeminal nerve has three separate branches that carry sensory information from the face to the brain.
 Trigeminal neuralgia usually occurs when a blood vessel presses against the nerve and damages its insulation.
 Multiple sclerosis and skull base tumors can also damage the nerve insulation and cause trigeminal neuralgia.
-This damage to the insulation results in severe, stabbing, electric shock like pain coursing along the nerve root.
+This damage to the insulation results in severe, stabbing, electric shock like pain in the face, coursing along the nerve.

 Trigeminal neuralgia causes sudden episodes of sharp, intense facial pain that occur in brief bursts, often described as “stabbing” or “electrical shock-like” pain.
 Symptoms typically occur on one side of the face.